MStadlmeier/drivesync/README.md

 The easiest way to get the latest version is by going in the directory that contains drivesync.rb and running `git pull` .
 You can also simply download the latest version from this site.
 DriveSync checks for updates whenever it starts and notifies you if there is a new version.
 However, users that automate DriveSync may not see this notice, so I suggest checking this site occasionally or running `ruby drivesync.rb -v` to check for updates.

 ## Configuration
-There is a *config.yml* file containing all the software's settings.
-Depending on how you installed DriveSync you will find it either in **path/to/drivesync/config.yml** or **path/to/drivesync/lib/app/config.yml**
+There is a config file located in `~/.drivesync/config.yml` containig all of DriveSync's settings.
+This file can also be edited directly with `ruby drivesync.rb config` or `drivesync config` depending on whether you run the ruby script or the bundled executable.
 The settings are explained in the config file.
 For now, the most important option is the location for the drive folder on your local system.
 Set it to where you would like your local drive to be.

 ## Automating DriveSync